Dinninup, Western Australia

 Dinninup is a small town in the South West region of Western Australia.
 It is between Boyup Brook and Kojonup.

 The town's name is Aboriginal in origin and is the name of a brook that is situated close to town.
 The name was first recorded by surveyors in 1877; the meaning is unknown.
+The original settlement was "Darling Hill" home to Thomas and Rebecca Draper (née Scott) daughter of the first settlers in Boyup Brook.
 Originating as a railway station on the Boyup Brook to Kojonup line, the land was requested by early settlers to be set aside for a townsite in 1906.
 The line was completed in 1910 and the Dinninup station was opened at the same time.
 The town was gazetted in 1915.